The Benefits of Consistent Early Childhood Care and Education

 Social and Emotional Development

-How does consistency of early childhood care promote social and emotional development?
+How does consistency of early childhood care and education promote social and emotional development?

-Having your child attend the same child care facility throughout his or her early years allows him or her to develop relationships with the adults and children in that environment, which provides a sense of security.
-A child who is comfortable with the people in his or her life is more likely to participate in learning opportunities and in advanced cooperative play, such as role-playing with others, playing games with rules, and working with others to accomplish goals.
-Children who experience consistent care demonstrate less aggressive behaviors, because of their ability to interact with others and use their language to resolve conflicts.
-For young children, the knowledge that teachers, other children, and daily routines will be consistent over time fosters confidence and competency in social settings.
+Having your child attend the same child care facility throughout his or her early years allows your child to develop relationships with the adults and children in that environment, which provides a sense of security.
+A child who is comfortable with the people in his or her life is more likely to participate in learning opportunities and advanced cooperative play, such as working with others to accomplish goals and tasks, role-play, and games with rules.
+In addition, children who experience consistent care may also demonstrate less aggressive behaviors, because of their ability to use language to resolve conflicts.
+For young children, the knowledge that adults and other children, as well as daily routines will be consistent over time fosters confidence and competency in social settings.

-How does consistency of early childhood care promote cognitive development?
+How does consistency of early childhood care and education promote cognitive development?

-Consistent child care can significantly impact a child's cognitive development.
-Children enrolled in a high-quality program that provides developmentally appropriate curricula for children from infancy through age five, enables children to develop specific cognitive skills at the appropriate age.
-Examples include showing interest in stories read aloud during infancy, recognizing and identifying colors in preschool, and writing the letters of the alphabet to create words in kindergarten.
+Consistent, high-quality child care can significantly impact a child's cognitive development.
+Children enrolled in a high-quality program that provides developmentally appropriate curricula from infancy through age five, enables children to develop specific cognitive skills at the appropriate age.
+Examples include showing interest in stories read aloud during infancy, recognizing and identifying colors in preschool, and solving simple addition and subtraction problems in prekindergarten.
 Child care programs with developmentally appropriate curricula help children develop cognitive skills on a developmental continuum, meaning the programs build on children's existing skills and knowledge to help them acquire new skills and knowledge.
-In addition, curriculum programs that incorporate developmental objectives ensure children follow a scope and sequence of age-appropriate developmental milestones throughout their time in the child care program.
+In addition, curriculum programs that incorporate early learning standards ensure children progress through a scope and sequence of developmentally appropriate learning objectives and milestones throughout their time in the program.

-How does consistency of early childhood care promote language development?
+How does consistency of early childhood care and education promote language development?

 Language development occurs at a rapid pace in children between the ages of one and five years old.
 Children who are secure in their environment and with the people around them are more likely to engage in frequent, age-appropriate conversations.
-These daily interactions lead to more advanced language skills by promoting vocabulary development and conversational skills.
-Through activities such as daily group discussions, fingerplays, songs, and read-alouds, children develop the fundamental language skills they will continue to build on throughout their lifetimes.
+Daily interactions such as these lead to more advanced language skills by promoting vocabulary development and conversational skills.
+Activities such as daily group discussions, fingerplays, songs, and read-alouds, help children develop the fundamental language skills they will continue to build on throughout their lifetimes.